mdivband/AV_IRL/README.md

 We further explore **structure-aware reward networks** by integrating **Slot Attention** and **Graph Attention Networks (GAT)** as neural encoders in both AIRL and GAIL.
 These help improve generalisation and interpretability in high-dimensional, object-centric driving scenarios.

 All environments are wrapped with a **SafeDistanceRewardWrapper** which subtracts a continuous penalty for driving too close to nearby vehicles.
-Distances to the lead car and lateral neighbours are inferred directly from the environment using the `neighbour_vehicles` and `close_vehicles_to` helpers from `highway-env`.
-A **TimePenaltyWrapper** applies a small negative reward each step so agents learn to reach their goal quickly.
-These wrappers encourage safer behaviour and faster completion compared to the previous boolean collision reward.

 ## Project Layout